zanarmstrong/pixyll/_posts/2015-01-29-DrawingOnePictureWithAnother.md

 <img src="https://lh3.googleusercontent.com/PlY6sIs_FrtX0JxNV_ZGQDZDMGdvfs_12PIpOcWdpVDR=w1118-h416-no" alt="" height="200" width="400">

+## Download and Try It Yourself
+If you want to give it a try and you have a Mac, [you can download the app](https://www.dropbox.com/s/e9gt7qoyrdsvbc4/rearrangingPixels.zip?dl=0).
+Note, a few seconds after opening it will start to use your computer's camera as an input feed.
+Clicking "f" will toggle between the singly sorted and doubly sorted view.
+Clicking any other key will switch between seed images on the right.

 ## Rearranging Pixels
 The project plays with the idea of taking information and changing the meaning through rearrangement.
 It takes in a video feed from the computer's camera and displays that on the left side of the screen.